 - Lightheadedness or fainting

-Medication may be given to slow the rapid heart rate and change the atrial flutter to a normal rhythm.
-These medications may include:
+Medicine can help to slow the heart rate.
+It may also change the flutter to a normal rhythm.
+Medicine may include:

 - Nonhydropyridine calcium channel antagonists

-To help reduce your chances of atrial flutter:
+To reduce the risk of some atrial flutter:

-- Obtain treatment for any other heart or lung disease
+- Follow care plan for other heart or lung problems.

 American Heart Association